PEZ/wexio-lambda-sessions/README.md

 # wexio-lambda-sessions

-Material för Wexio Lambda Sessions meet-up, den 24 mars 2021
+Material for the Wexio Lambda Sessions meet-up, May 6 2021